trawick/edurepo/README.md

 1. Provide queue for additions or replacements, with approval and rejection capabilities.

+#### Repository users

+At this stage, only superusers and anonymous access will be supported.

+* Superusers can make any modifications to the repository.
+* Anonymous access is sufficient to retrieve data from the repository.

 ### Models

 E.g., the form of a glossary item, or the form of a course description, or the form of a certain type of math problem, or ...